devilwjp/veaury_in_nextjs/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-## How to create and use vue components using Veaury in Next.js
+## How to create and use Vue components using Veaury in Next.js
 > [!NOTE]
 >
-> If you want to use the vue component in `node_modules` directly, you can refer to the development part directly, and just install `veaury@^2.5` and `vue`.
+> If you want to use the Vue component in `node_modules` directly, you can refer to the development part directly, and just install `veaury@^2.5` and `vue`.

 ### Install dependencies
 You need to install the following dependencies.